4d/go-mobile/docs/project-definition/actions.md

 :::

-## Input Controls
+## Built-in Input Controls

 Input controls define how information will be entered by the user in the mobile app, and also how it will be rendered.
-Several types of input controls can be used:

-- **basic** - standard input controls for the data types.
-- **selection** - used to display a list of values to select (static or dynamic).
-- **action** - contain Swift ot Kotlin code and can do any relevant action.

-Basic and selection input controls are provided by default.
-Action input controls have to be installed in the "inputControls" folder (see below).
-You can add custom input controls depending on your needs, either by creating your own controls or by downloading them from the [Input control Github gallery](https://4d-go-mobile.github.io/gallery//#/type/input-control).
-You only have to copy input control files in the "inputControls" folder.

-### Basic input controls
+The Project editor provides basic input controls for regular data types.
+These controls are built-in and can be directly selected in the "Input Control" menu.

+You can also define [custom input controls](#custom-input-controls) (see below).

-Here are the **basic input controls** you can select for a parameter, depending on the data type.
+Available built-in input controls depend on the data type:

 |Data type|Input controls|Description|
 |---|---|---|